Transmission-Constrained Consensus of Multiagent Networks: Main Results

 \section{Main Results}

-In this section, the transmission-constrained consensus problems are studied.
-Initially, we analyze the convergence of MAS in subsection \ref{Part:CT_A}.
+In this section, we first analyze the convergence of MAS in subsection \ref{Part:CT_A}.
 Secondly, for the non-empty consensus zone, we get the consensus conditions in subsection \ref{Part:CT_B}.
 Thirdly, for the empty consensus zone, the system's states may achieve an equilibrium, and the existence, stability and uniqueness of equilibrium are studied in subsection \ref{Part:CT_C}.